pemo11/easygrader/README.md

 My thoughts were exactly the same;) - I definitely did not want to add another auto grader to the menue list.
 There are very good and well established applications like *Praktomat*, *Graja*, *GATE*, *JACK* and others and there are Moodle plugins like *Coderunner* or *VirtualProgrammingLab* which are all very good.

-But I saw couple of short comings in all of these options:
+But I saw couple of short comings in these options:

 - Many applications are too complex
 - Some graders offer too many functions